code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-19-spring-kafka-batch-listener-example.md

 The `SpringKafkaApplicationTest` test case starts an [embedded Kafka and ZooKeeper server]({{ site.url }}/2016/10/spring-kafka-embedded-server-unit-test.html) using a JUnit `ClassRule`.
 Using `@Before` we wait until all the partitions are assigned to our `Receiver` by looping over the available `ConcurrentMessageListenerContainer` (if we don't do this the message will already be sent before the listeners are assigned to the topic).

 The `testReceiver()` method uses a for loop to send out as many messages as were configured on the `CountDownLatch` in the `Receiver`.
-The result is that our listener starts receiving batches of message from the Kafka broker partitions (2 partitions are created by default on the embedded broker).
+The result is that our listener starts receiving batches of messages from the Kafka broker partitions (2 partitions are created by default on the embedded broker).

 ``` java
 package com.codenotfound.kafka;